peaBerberian/wasp-hls/doc/API/Position_Control/getMaximumPosition.md

 want to exploit HTML properties), you may obtain the offset between the two through the [getMediaOffset method](./getMediaOffset.md).

-## For live and EVENT contents
+## For non-VoD contents

-When playing a live content or an HLS "EVENT" content, the maximum reachable position might increase over time as new data may be made available progressively.
+When playing non-VoD contents such as live contents, the maximum reachable position might increase over time as new data may be made available progressively.

+To be alerted when the maximum position changes, you may want to listen to the `contentInfoUpdate` [event](../Player_Events.md) which sends a `maximumPosition` property reflecting that new maximum position as a payload.

 It should be noted that in this scenario, the value returned by `getMaximumPosition` might update, but will only do so gradually, e.g. once one